fij/btup/README.md

 8. Several notebooks will ask you to download free data that they process.
    * 8.1.
 First, please create your local subfolder called `data` in the folder that contains this README file.
    * 8.2.
-Second, download the requested files into this newly created local `data` folder.
+Second, download the requested files to this local `data` folder.

 ### (E) Recommended Further Learning: